MilleXi/plant_diseases_recognition/README.md

 # plant_diseases_recognition

-This project aims to develop a model for recognizing plant diseases using deep learning.
+This project aims to develop a model (CNN) for recognizing plant diseases using deep learning.
 The model is trained on the PlantVillage dataset, and it classifies different plant diseases based on images of leaves.

 ## Requirements

-- Python 3.x
+- Python 3.12.3
 - TensorFlow 2.17.0
-- Other dependencies can be installed via `requirements.txt`.
+- Poetry for dependency management.

 ## Installation